langmaninternet/DialoIIISupport/PluginCollection/PartyCooldownsPlugin/README.md

 Mod Features
 ------------
-+ Shows Archon Skill ( without any bug and exceptions, i fixed all bug)
++ Shows Archon Skill (without any bug and exceptions, i fixed all bug)
-+ Show Cheat Death with cooldown
++ Show Cheat Death with cooldown (only show when it proc)